-A number of key management personnel held positions in other entities that result in them having control over the financial or operating policies of these entities.
+A number of KMP held positions in other entities that result in them having control over the financial or operating policies of these entities.

 A number of these entities transacted with the Group in the reporting period.
-The terms and conditions of the transactions with the other related parties were no more favourable than those available, or which might reasonably be expected to be available, on similar transactions to non-key management personnel related entities on an arm's length basis.
+The terms and conditions of the transactions with the other related parties were no more favourable than those available, or which might reasonably be expected to be available, on similar transactions to non-KMP related entities on an arm's length basis.